anshulgera17/learninglinux/Basic Command.md

 - `kill` kill a process
 - `tar` archive a file
 - `zip` package and compress(archive) files
-- `unzip`  list,test and extract compressed files in a zip archive
+- `unzip`  list, test and extract compressed files in a zip archive
-- `ssh` ssh client -remote login program
+- `ssh` ssh client remote login program
 - `scp` secure copy or remote file copy
 - `fdisk` partition manipulator
-- `tail file_name` print last 10 lines of a file.
+- `tail` print last 10 lines of a file.
 - `free` to check the RAM of a server
 - `nproc` number of CPUs in a server.
 - `cut` cut is used for manipulating column-based files and is designed to extract specific columns. `ls -l | cut -d" " -f3`